nhayward/BookLightEditorial/user/pages/03.team/modular.md

 title: 'The Editors'
 media_order: book_light_editorial_socialmetatag.png
 metadata:
-    description: 'At Book Light Editorial we are a team of editors with over a decade of combined experience helping authors publish their books.
+    description: 'At Book Light Editorial we are a team of editors with over two decades of combined experience helping authors publish their books.
 Helping you bring your book to light is our goal.'
     keywords: 'editing, freelance, publishing, writing, author, indie author, editor, self-publishing, developmental editing, copyediting, manuscript, team'
 sitemap:
     changefreq: monthly